Documentation in progress

 The agent can check approval status or continue with other tasks while waiting.

-Rollbacks & Compensations
+Rollbacks and Compensations

-When something goes wrong, Relay tracks the blast radius—every action and side effect triggered by a mistake.
+When something goes wrong, Relay tracks the blast radius -- every action and side effect triggered by a mistake.
 Rollback plans can restore state, cancel follow-up actions, and draft corrective messages.

 # Mistake detected: wrong customer refunded